Shine (Thai BL) Episode 3 Release Time: When Will New Ep Drop Today? Will It Be Available Online In India?

 Shine (Shine The Series) Episode 3 Release Time Today: When Will New Episode Drop Online?

-Shine episode 3 is scheduled to be out tonight at 11:00 PM in Thailand.
+Shine episode 3 is scheduled to be out on Saturday night at 11:00 PM in Thailand.
 As per MyDramaList, the new episode will be available in India at 8:30 PM (IST) in India due to the different time zones.
 Both the Orchestric and Acoustic versions will be dropped today.

 Shine Episode 3 Free Download: How To Watch Online In India?